carlacz/FPJT/README.md

 Available in **English**, **German**, **Spanish**, **French** (see below to implement the task in other languages).

-The FPJT is a behavioural paradigm aiming to assess the ability to imagine performing a series of auditorily instructed movements.
+The FPJT (Czilczer et al., in prep.)[DOI] is a behavioural paradigm aiming to assess the ability to imagine performing a series of auditorily instructed movements.
 While focusing on imagery manipulation and maintenance, it also requires generating an imagery "from scratch" and inspecting one's imagery to judge whether it matches a visual stimulus.
 If you are interested in assessing Movement Imagery ability, visit the [Movement Imagery Ability Platform](movementimageryability.github.io) for an overview of open-source behavioural tasks.

 The task was adapted from earlier imagery-stimulus compairosn tasks (e.g., [Madan & Singhal, 2013](https://doi.org/10.1080/00222895.2013.763764); [Nishida et al., 1986](https://doi.org/10.1123/jsep.10.4.418); [Schott, 2013](https://doi.org/10.1007/s00391-013-0520-x)).